Doncaster Greyhound Stadium: Pre-war History

 Stainforth Stadium opened as a speedway dirt track in 1929 following extensive work on an area of marsh land west of Station Road that was turned from marsh to cinder.
 The track consisted of sand, three inches of concrete and then finished off with nine inches of cinder.
 The first speedway took place on Easter Monday 1930 but despite a promising start the Stainforth speedway company went into liquidation in 1930.

 In 1933, the Stainforth Amateur Athletic Club bought the stadium but the World War II brought the Athletics to a halt.
-However, in 1941 during the war a greyhound and whippet track was added, the first meeting was on Saturday 22 March 1941 and plans were drawn up for racing every Saturday at 5.30pm.
+However, in 1941 during the war a greyhound and whippet track was added, the first meeting was on Saturday 22 March 1941 and plans were drawn up for racing every Saturday at 5.30 p.m.
 Races were held over 300 yards and 465 yards and the track attempted to gain permission for a tote in 1945 without success.